Advertiser disclosure

 We made it to the last key difference!
 Honors courses do not provide any college credit.
 However, if you pass an AP exam with a score of 3, 4, or 5, you may receive college credit for these courses.
 Also, you might even be able to test out of some classes you might have otherwise had to take!

-However, it is important to note that each school (and subject) is different.
-While some schools will give students credit for AP scores of 3, other schools may require scores of 4, or even 5 to receive credit.
+It is important to note that while some schools will give students credit for AP scores of 3, other schools may require scores of 4, or even 5 to receive credit.

 Which should you choose?

-Also, if you have an idea of what you want to study in college, it may be helpful to take courses related to that (whether AP, honors, or regular).
-For example, say you want to major in forensics.
-If there’s an Honors Forensics at your school but no AP equivalent, it would make more sense to take the forensics course rather than a random AP.
-Basically, we wouldn’t recommend taking AP’s just for the sake of taking them – try to take classes you’re interested in too (and that are related to your intended major).
+If you have an idea of what you want to study in college, it may be helpful to take courses related to that (whether AP, honors, or regular).
+We wouldn’t recommend taking AP’s just for the sake of taking them – try to take classes you’re interested in too (and that are related to your intended major).

 Does taking advanced classes impact your college admissions?

-Generally, taking advanced courses in high school (whether honors or AP) looks good on one’s transcript.
+Generally, taking advanced courses in high school looks good on one’s transcript.
 It will be impressive to colleges, as long as you perform well in these courses.
 This is necessary to get into elite or “higher-tier” schools.
 However, it may not be required or expected for admission into other schools.

 So, if you feel that you will be unable to succeed in advanced classes and receive low grades in them, you may be better off taking regular courses and keeping your GPA up.
 Remember, if advanced classes are not available at your school, colleges will not penalize you for this.
 Students are judged based on the classes and curriculum available at their schools.